nsdark101/node/doc/api/cli.md

 -->

 The maximum number of test files that the test runner CLI will execute concurrently.
+The default concurrency depends on the test isolation mode in use.
-The default value is `os.availableParallelism() - 1`.
+If `--experimental-test-isolation` is set to `'none'`, concurrency defaults to one.
+Otherwise, the default value is `os.availableParallelism() - 1`.

 ### `--test-force-exit`